HTTP-RPC/Sierra/README.md

 <img src="README/color-chooser.png" width="1136px"/>

 Sierra supports the complete set of [extended web colors](https://en.wikipedia.org/wiki/Web_colors#Extended_colors) by default.
 Additional named colors and fonts can be added via the `define()` methods of the `UILoader` class.
 Opacity can be specified as a value between 0 and 1:

 ```
 red; 0.5
 ```

+Fonts can also be specified via FlatLaf [style classes](#flatlaf-styles).

 ## Image and Icon Values
 Image and icon properties are specified via a path relative to the document's owner.
 For example: